I like JJazzLab and want to keep it free, how can I help ?

 How to generate an audio file (.mp3, .wav, etc.) from a JJazzLab backing track ?

-If JJazzLab is connected to VST instruments: use your VST host (Cubase, etc.) to record the output of the VST instruments.
+Use the VST host capabilities (Cubase, etc.) to record the output of the VST instruments.

 Can I use JJazzLab like a virtual arranger keyboard, i.e. play the chords in real time on my keyboard to control JJazzLab ?

 No you can’t, JJazzLab was not designed for this purpose.

 - Select all the chord symbols (select a chord symbol then ctrl-A, or shift-click to another chord symbol)